simonlovesyou/file-wipe/README.md

 A npm module for wiping a file from the file system *completely* so that it cannot be retrieved later with file retrieval programs.

-The method of wiping the file is based off on https://www.cs.auckland.ac.nz/~pgut001/pubs/secure_del.html

 ## Introduction
 The method of wiping the file is based off on https://www.cs.auckland.ac.nz/~pgut001/pubs/secure_del.html